 ClearScale and AWS Availability Zones

-ClearScale has extensive experience working with AWS AZs and regions and employing best practices associated with their use.
+ClearScale has extensive experience working with AWS AZs and regions.
 You can learn about some of our efforts in these case studies: